ACTIVE vs. PASSIVE INVESTING RETURNS

 - to hold securities of only one industry sector or geography.

 - Fund managers must always hold cash to satisfy daily redemptions.
-These dollars are never invested productively.
-Whatever their percentage of the total portfolio, they will reduce its returns by the same percentage.
-In periods when the market is falling this cash will reduce losses.
+It will generally reduce returns because cash is not productive, although in falling markets this cash will reduce losses.
 This may be the reason mutual funds are shown to outperform in falling markets.
+Funds may be using the liquidity of ETFs to replace this non-productive cash.
+A 2016 paper found that funds with small ETF positions manage cash better and time the market better.

 - The fund manager puts his name on the results, but there is a team behind him.
 His results may depend on a very good analyst.
 His results may suffer if that analyst quits.
 No multi-year tracking of fund results can reflect this reality.